ZachMK25/252-group-presentation/README.md

 ## Contributing

-This is an academic project for ECON 252.
+This is an academic project for CMPE 252.
 If you'd like to extend or improve the codebase:

 1. Fork the repository
 2. Create a feature branch